Fah4d/Remax-CheckSnap/README.md

 # Remax-CheckSnap
-Checker PhoneNumber if it link on snapchat account or not
+Checker PhoneNumber if it linked on snapchat account or not